ourzora/mad-realities-auction/README.md

-# Mad Realtites
+# Mad Realities

-he world’s first interactive dating show where the community decides what happens (and who happens).
+The world’s first interactive dating show where the community decides what happens (and who happens).